litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 - **Complex rule application**: The universal rule requires explicit handling of all type conversions and domain conditions.
 - **Structure definition**: The membership condition requires defining a custom structure `InSetA` with explicit proofs of all conditions.

 **Why Litex is better**: Litex automatically handles domain restrictions, type conversions, and verification of all conditions.
-In contrast, Lean requires explicit subtype definitions, manual type conversions with proof obligations, and custom structures to represent set membership.
-Litex's set-theoretic foundation naturally supports domain-restricted propositions, while Lean's type theory requires extensive manual work to achieve the same result.
+In contrast, Lean requires explicit subtype definitions, manual type conversions with proof obligations, and custom structures to represent set membership. *The convenience of Litex is especially evident in more complex examples like this one.*

 ---